basho/rfc/support/upgrade_downgrade_specs.md

 In this scenario data is written to disk in Version 1 of the software, and the node is upgraded or downgraded in place, and the new software attempts to read the persisted data.

 ![Upgrade Downgrade Scenario 6](upgrade_downgrade_scenario_6.png)

+**Note**: this **MUST** be considered from 3 perspectives:
+* data written to Riak
+* AAE derived from the persisted data
+* metadata written elsewhere, eg Riak Core, DDL beam files, etc, etc

 ## Scenario 7